salrashid123/fhe/README.md

 The thing to note is the calculation done in step 8 is done using _encrypted data_....the server never decrypts any of the data its provided but nonetheless, it can calculate the distance value.

-This repository also has a simple Apache Beam piepeline runner which will homomorphically add a given number to an already encrypted input.
+This repository also has a simple Apache Beam pipeline runner which will homomorphically add a given number to an already encrypted input.
 You can extend that sample to make further modifications and create a simple streaming ridesharing app.

 ### C#